gabe-san/restaurant-page/README.md

-# INSERT PROJECT TITLE
+# Restaurant Page

 Link: _Available later_
-Include project description and use case.
-List tech stack and other technologies used.
+Sample restaurant page created with the goal of practicing ES6 modules and webpacks.

 Note: might have to remove package.json and package-lock.json and remake using steps below as they are specific to each repo.

 > **Use as future project template for ESLint & Prettier.
 Note: make a template repo excluding main.js, index.html, style.css.
 Run npm install within repo directory locally and you should be good to go.**

-## Setting up prettier
+## First time setting up Prettier

-1. `npm install --save-dev --save-exact prettier` in the repo you’re working on so on a per project basis
+1. `npm install --save-dev --save-exact prettier` in the repo you’re working on so on a per project basis.
+Skip 2 and 3 if using this project template.
 2. `echo {}> .prettierrc.json` to create a file that is needed to recognise this repo uses prettier
 3. `touch .prettierignore` and put files to be ignored in it based on your ESLintignore and/or gitignore file (gitignore would be recommended to copy over)